 Remember that your substrate doesn’t just affect your plants and fish.
 It also impacts the microbiological life, including beneficial bacteria and organisms that can help create healthy water cycles in your tank.
 Choose substrate that’s going to help your tank, not hurt it.
 Let your fish, plants, and substrate all work together to make your job of maintaining the tank easier.

 Frequently Asked Questions

-What’s the best substrate for planted tanks with freshwater shrimp?
+What’s the best substrate for planted shrimp tanks?

 We highly recommend you use Fluval Plant and Shrimp Stratum.
 Since shrimp are a little more on the sensitive side, their usual water parameters must stay close to neutral pH.
 Since this substrate buffers the pH in the range of 6.5 to 7 it keeps the water parameters from fluctuating too rapidly = Perfect!
 Also, the design allows baby shrimp to hide until they are a bit older to take care of themselves.